tpm2-software/tpm2-tss/README.md

 Compatibility with later versions has not yet been tested.

 ## Testing
-To test the various TCTI and SAPI api calls, unit and integraion tests can be run by configuring the build to enable unit testing and running the "check" build target.
+To test the various TCTI, SAPI and ESAPI api calls, unit and integraion tests can be run by configuring the build to enable unit testing and running the "check" build target.
 It is recommended to use a simulator for testing, and the simulator will be automatically launched by the tests.
 Please review the